jokjur/scrapers/Readme.md

 - auto.json (file containing all the scraped data)
 - statistics.json (file containing calculated statistics from scraped data)
 - Statisctics.png (Barplots of calculated statistics)

+## Additional information

+AutopliusScraper script only scrapes autoplius webpage if file auto.json is not present.
+If the file exists script only processes data from this file